dizzler/fireside/README.md

 ## LAYOUT
-    env.go.helper # helper file to source in order to set GO* env vars
+    env.helper.sh # helper file to source in order to set GO* env vars
                   # for (this) FireSide repo

     examples/     # directory of example configs for fireside, envoy, falco, etc.